brookec123/CommentFixer/auto-file-and-function-comments/README.md

 Updated ReadMe and ChangeLog.

 ### 1.0.6
 Python classes (both inherited and not) can be commented.
+C++ classes (both inherited and not) can be commented.
 Added logo for extension.

 ---